Moy Lin-shin: Organizations

-To promote his understanding of the Taoist foundations of Tai Chi and to facilitate understanding between eastern and western cultures, Moy helped to set up a number of organizations.
-Initially he established the Toronto Tai Chi Association, which, after Taoist Tai Chi chapters were formed across Canada, became the Taoist Tai Chi Society (道教太極拳社) of Canada.
+To promote his understanding of the Taoist foundations of tai chi and to facilitate understanding between eastern and western cultures, Moy helped to set up a number of organizations.
+Initially, he established the Toronto Tai Chi Association, which, after Taoist Tai Chi chapters were formed across Canada, became the Taoist Tai Chi Society (道教太極拳社) of Canada.
 After expansion into the United States and later into Europe, New Zealand and Australia the International Taoist Tai Chi Society was established in 1990.

 In 1981 Moy Lin-shin and Mui Ming-to established a Canadian branch of the Hong Kong-based Fung Loy Kok Institute of Taoism, which became the religious arm of the Taoist Tai Chi Society.
 This occurred with the opening of a Fung Loy Kok high shrine at the Society's Bathurst Street location in Toronto.
 They subsequently established other branches of Fung Loy Kok in Canada, Australia, New Zealand, and the United States.
-This Institute maintains altars to the Taoist deities, i.e., the Jade Emperor (Chinese: 玉皇大帝, or Emperor in Heaven), Guanyin (Chinese: 観音.
-One of the female Bodhisattvas in Buddhism), and Lü Dongbin (Chinese: 呂洞賓.
-One of the eight Taoist "Transcendants", who became Immortals via "Inner Alchemy").
+This Institute maintains altars to the Taoist deities, i.e., the Jade Emperor, Guanyin (one of the female Bodhisattvas in Buddhism), and Lü Dongbin (one of the eight Taoist "Transcendants", who became Immortals via "Inner Alchemy").

-Initially Moy concentrated on teaching just Tai Chi forms and later emphasized other internal arts.
+Initially, Moy concentrated on teaching just tai chi forms and later emphasized other internal arts.
 In 1988 Moy established the Gei Pang Lok Hup Academy, which is dedicated to the memory of his teacher Liang Zipeng.
-It was established with the intent to teach the internal martial arts other than Tai Chi, mainly Liu He Ba Fa.
+It was established with the intent to teach the internal martial arts other than tai chi, mainly liuhebafa.

-Over the years, Moy Linshin not only taught Tai Chi and Liu He Ba Fa but also Taoist meditation, Yiquan Zhan Zhuang and Qigong, a Hybrid Xingyiquan-Yiquan form from Sun Di, Yang Style Tai Chi Sword and Yang Style Tai Chi Saber, a long list of Foundation exercises (Jibengong) and some Baguazhang.
+Over the years, Moy Linshin not only taught tai chi and liuhebafa but also Taoist meditation, yiquan, zhan zhuang and qigong, a hybrid xingyiquan-yiquan form from Sun Di, Yang-style tai chi sword and Yang-style tai chi saber, a long list of Foundation exercises (Jibengong) and some baguazhang.